-Mr. Steve Alden of Alden Ranch Vineyards has petitioned ATF on behalf of the Mendocino Ridge Quality Alliance to propose the establishment of a new viticultural area located within the boundaries of Mendocino County, California, to be known as "Mendocino Ridge."
-There are currently six producing vineyards in the proposed "Mendocino Ridge" viticultural area.
+Mr. Steve Alden of Alden Ranch Vineyards petitioned ATF on behalf of the Mendocino Ridge Quality Alliance for the establishment of a new viticultural area located within the boundaries of Mendocino County, California, to be known as "Mendocino Ridge."
+There are currently six producing vineyards in the "Mendocino Ridge" viticultural area.

-The evidence submitted by the petitioner is discussed in detail below.
-Given the unusual nature of the proposed area, ATF is requesting public comment on specific questions regarding the supporting evidence.
-It should be noted that the proposed viticultural area would include only the land above a certain elevation within the boundaries described.
-Thus, ATF wishes to solicit public comment on the following questions about the geographic distinctiveness of the noncontiguous areas in the petition:
+Given the unusual nature of the area, ATF requested public comment in Notice No. 848 on specific questions regarding the supporting evidence.
+ATF pointed out that the viticultural area would include only the land above a certain elevation within the boundaries described.
+Thus, ATF wished to solicit public comment on the following questions about the geographic distinctiveness of the non-contiguous areas in the petition: